• Skip to primary navigation

 FAQ

-Unfortunately, I wouldn't recommend that as I find that chicken meat works best in complimenting the salty flavors of the sauce.
+I don't recommend that as chicken meat works best with the sauce combination.

 • Soy Hoisin Chicken Thighs